Arts Council England: Arts Capital Lottery

 From 1994 it oversaw a national capital fund with grants for new buildings, public art and the renovation of existing arts buildings.
 The story of the Capital programme is told by Prue Skene who chaired the Lottery Panel, in Capital Gains: how the national lottery transformed England's arts.

-Sampad Arts

-Arts Council England utilises public funding to support Sampad Arts, a Birmingham-based agency that produces dance, music and theatre productions, and provides professional development for young artists, in association with mac (formerly the Midlands Arts Centre).

 Museums

 Arts Council England supports a limited number of museums as Major Partnership Museums: 16 single museums or consortia were supported 2012–2015, and a further five were added for 2015–2018, bringing the total to 21.
 Arts Council England also supports other museums via "Strategic Funds."

+The council also runs the Designation Scheme for collections in libraries or museums of national or international importance, and is the English partner in the UK Museum Accreditation Scheme.

+Litigation

+In 2023, a gender critical woman, Denise Fahmy, won a harassment claim against the Council at an employment tribunal, which ruled that hostile comments about her beliefs at an internal meeting (which followed the Arts Council funded organisation London Community Foundation granting and then suspending a grant to LGB Alliance), and other activity afterward, constituted "an intimidating, hostile, degrading, humiliating or offensive environment" for employees with such protected beliefs.